lawrence-chillrud/ClaimDetective/README.md

 * [clef20](models/clef20.txt) was trained solely trained on the [CLEF-2020 CheckThat! dataset](https://github.com/sshaar/clef2020-factchecking-task1#clef2020-checkthat-task-1) (CT20-T1(en) corpus) described in [Barron-Cedeno et. al.](https://arxiv.org/abs/2007.07997) Briefly, the CT20-T1(en) corpus contains 962 human-annotated tweets about the novel coronavirus caused by SARS-CoV-2.

+Note that the very first time running a model will take a few minutes to load and run everything properly.
+After that first go, using the model to identify claims is very fast.